• ENGINEERED CONSTRUCTION®

 Project Description

 The Gordie Howe International Bridge, soon to have the largest cable-stay span in North America (2,799 feet), connects Detroit and Windsor across the Detroit River.
 Including the approaches, the 6-lane structure will be 1.6 miles long upon completion.
-Two massive A-shaped pylons carry the cables, and the super structure is built of structural steel edge girders and floor beams with a composite, precast panel deck.
+Two massive A-shaped pylons carry the cables, and the superstructure is built of structural steel edge girders and floor beams with a composite, precast panel deck.

 Owner